July 16, 2013: Day 5

-Arrowhead Lodge and Resort was a CCC project and has a rustic look like Starved Rock Lodge.
+Arrowhead Lodge and Resort has a rustic look like that of Starved Rock Lodge.
 Our proprietress served us breakfast on a porch overlooking Lake Kabetogama, where a flock of pelicans was going about its own breakfast business.
 This was another place I could have stayed for hours.

 We left in plenty of time for the 10 a.m. cruise to the Kettle Falls Hotel — but a few moments after parking, J. realized he’d left his camera at Arrowhead.
 We sped back at a frightening speed over roads not designed for speed, to find out that he’d left it on a stool.
 We hurried back and made the boat with a minute or two to spare — just enough for a biology break, which was necessary because the boat to Kettle Falls doesn’t have accommodations.

 On this cruise we were provided with binoculars and a park ranger to talk about the area’s natural history.
 It seems I spent some of the cruise scowling at J. for his speed record attempts while trying to get photos of the loons and bald eagles pointed out to us.

 At Kettle Falls, J. toured the hotel’s upstairs, then we ate and walked the trail and learned more about the area’s history until it was time to head back.

 We stopped at the Pine Ridge Gift Shop for a few restful moments, then headed for the original destination, Sandy Point Lodge.